 The downside is that it takes several years to grow full sized bulbs from bulbils and you need to harvest and replant each year of the propagation process.

 When the scapes are left on the bulb for the bulbils to mature, the bulb will often be considerably smaller, although we are finding that with enough soil nutrients the garlic plant can produce both a large bulb and a healthy crop of bulbils.
 We leave the bulbils to grow for a few weeks beyond the normal bulb harvest date.
 This extra time allows the bulbils to mature and get bigger and it also allows the bulb to continue growing.
 The late harvested bulb has stained and deteriorating wrappers and so it is not desirable for selling or keeping.
-It is fine for our own planting or for short term storage for home consumption.
+It is fine for your own planting or for short term storage for home consumption.

 Our Experience with Bulbils

-With Rocamboles we find it takes about two years to produce a decent sized bulb from bulbils, longer to reach full size.
+With Rocamboles we find it takes about two years to produce a decent sized bulb from bulbils, sometimes longer to reach full size.
 Usually the larger bulbils will produce small bulbs with about four small cloves the first year and the small cloves will in turn produce medium sized bulbs the second year.
 We have been pleasantly surprised by the size of some of our second year Rocamboles when they are well nourished and the weather is favourable.
 See our Growing Rocamboles from Bulbils page.

 With Porcelains it takes at least three years to produce decent sized bulbs.
 At the end of the first growing season we harvest teardrop-shaped rounds of varying sizes.
 When these are planted the next harvest usually consists of small bulbs.
 When the cloves from these are planted they are on the way to decent sized bulbs in the third harvest.
-It may take a further year or more for the bulbs to reach their full potential in your garden.
+It may take a further year or more for the bulbs to reach their full potential in your farm or garden.
 Recently we grew excellent sized Susan Delafield and Northern Quebec in just three years.
 We high graded at each stage, planting first the larger bulbils, then the larger teardrops in the second year, and then the larger cloves in the third planting.

 We now grow a substantial number of bulbils each year from a selection of cultivars from all the hardneck garlics.
 We do it to increase the vigour of the cultivars that are disappointing, to increase the stock of ones that are in great demand, and to refresh our stock.
 Many growers find that over time some garlics produce smaller bulbs.
 We find that if we grow some new stock from bulbils it is likely to outperform the parent bulbs by the time it has reached full size.
-It has become our policy to refresh our stock from bulbils every six to ten years.
+It has become our policy to refresh our stock from bulbils every five to ten years.

 In 2009 we planted some bulbils in the spring in our small greenhouse and by the end of the season they were easily twice the size of their field grown counterparts.

 Bulbils will grow even when they are not fully mature.
-We like to leave the bulbils on the plants in the field until they have burst open the sheath around the bulbils and before they risk touching the earth.
+We like to leave the bulbils on the plants in the field until they have burst open the umbel sheath around the bulbils and before they risk touching the earth.

 When and How to Plant